adaltas/node-shell/doc/api/route.md

 # Method `route(context, ...users_arguments)`

 The `route` method dispatch command into handler function.
+The `handler` is a function or the the name of the module exporting the function.
 Learn more about [routing](/usage/routing/) in the usage documentation.

 * `context`: `[string] | object` The arguments to parse into parameters, accept the [Node.js process](https://nodejs.org/api/process.html) instance, an [argument list](https://nodejs.org/api/process.html#process_process_argv) provided as an array of strings or the context object; optional, default to `process`.
-* `...users_arguments`: `any` Any arguments that will be passed to the executed function associated with a route.
+* `...users_arguments`: `any` Any arguments that will be passed to the executed handler function associated with a route.
 * Returns: `any` Whatever the route function returns.

 How to use the `route` method to execute code associated with a particular command.

 ## Description

-The route function receive as first argument a context object with the following properties:
+The first argument of the handler function is a context object with the following properties:

 * `argv`
   The CLI arguments, either passed to the `route` method or obtained from `process.argv`.